(Click the pictures for audio)

 Can we use technology to strengthen our connection with nature?

-The Assisi Machine is a radio drama containing various sound collages.
-It was broadcast by Radia.fm and was syndicated to 26 stations worldwide in August 2018.
+The Assisi Machine explores these questions through radiophonic experimentation, myth, dramatic verse and dialogue.
+It is essentially a radio drama and was broadcast by Radia.fm and syndicated to 26 stations worldwide in August 2018.

-Dramatic verse has, for the last 300 years or so, been out of fashion for poets.
+Dramatic verse has, for the last 300 years or so, been mostly out of fashion for poets.
 In spite, or perhaps because of this, I find dramatic verse a very exciting and under-explored field within poetry.
 For one thing, professional actors can really add so much to a poem.
 I don’t see why a poem has to be read by its author, as an expression of their personal feelings.
-Poetry has the potential for so much more.
-By creating characters, the poet is freed from the usual concerns of ideology, poetic style, modernism and all the other constraints that ‘quality’ lyric poetry is subject to.
+Poetry has the potential to express so much more than human angst.
+By creating characters, the poet is freed from the usual concerns of ideology, poetic style, modernism and all the other constraints that ‘quality’ ‘lyric’ poetry is subject to.